HarryMellsop/chept-neural-chess/README.md

     $ python run.py

 ## Evaluation
-Inference - and playing the bot with a gui - can be achieved through the interactive notebook
+TODO -- gui to see (with some pics/gifs), evaluate script (by model type), analyzing results (notebook) Inference - and playing the bot with a gui - can be achieved through the interactive notebook

     $ jupyter notebook gui_inference.ipynb